liam0949/DCLOOS/README.md

 Note that the training procedure can stop earlier than 1000 epochs, pls set a smaller patient number.
 We borrow the dataloader codes from [Hanlei' work](https://github.com/thuiar/Adaptive-Decision-Boundary) and his work is also for OOS intent detection, check it out if your are interested.

-Apologies for there are still a large proportion of legacy codes in our collaborator's link, but these codes are commented out.
+Apologies for there is still a large proportion of legacy codes in our collaborator's link, but these codes are commented out.